RobSmyth/Git2SemVer.MSBuild.Fork/README.md

 Automatic true [Semmantic Versioning](https://semver.org/) for both **Visual Studio** and donet CLI builds of .NET solutions and projects.
 Provides versioning _out of box_.
 It is fully customisable by by built-in C# scripting and versioning API.

-Just works on every build.
+Just works on every <b>Visual Studio</b> or dotnet CLI build on every box.

+Go to [documentation](https://noetictools.github.io/Git2SemVer/) for more information.

 ## Features